Dou-Hub/douhub-document/index.md

 3. [douhub-helper-web](https://github.com/Dou-Hub/douhub-helper-web)
-The basic functions that can be used in Next.js web app. such has render HTML metadata in head, server code, multi-lang code ...
+The basic functions that can be used in Next.js web app. such has render HTML metadata in head, server, multi-lang ...

 ### Cloud Services Repos